-What are the types of demyelinating disease that affect the central nervous system and what can you do about them?
+What types of demyelinating disease affect the central nervous system, and what can you do about them?

 Answers from Jerry W. Swanson, M.D.

-A demyelinating disease is any condition that results in damage to the protective covering (myelin sheath) that surrounds nerve fibers in your brain and spinal cord.
+A demyelinating disease is any condition that results in damage to the protective covering (myelin sheath) that surrounds nerve fibers in your brain, optic nerves and spinal cord.
 When the myelin sheath is damaged, nerve impulses slow or even stop, causing neurological problems.

 Multiple sclerosis (MS) is the most common demyelinating disease of the central nervous system.
 In this disorder, your immune system attacks the myelin sheath or the cells that produce and maintain it.

-This causes inflammation and injury to the sheath and ultimately to the nerve fibers that it surrounds and may result in multiple areas of scarring (sclerosis).
+This causes inflammation and injury to the sheath and ultimately to the nerve fibers that it surrounds.
+The process can result in multiple areas of scarring (sclerosis).

 Other types of demyelinating disease and their causes include: